 Handshake is a University wide recruiting platform that offers tens of thousands of job and internship openings.

 The College of Education annually awards undergraduate and graduate merit scholarships, which are funded from gifts of alumni and friends of the College of Education.
-Undergraduate applicants must be enrolled in the College of Education or the Minor in Secondary School Teaching, be in good academic standing (not on probation), and maintain satisfactory and continuous progress toward the degree objective.
+Undergraduate applicants must be enrolled in the College of Education or the Minor in Secondary School Teaching, be in good academic standing (not on Academic Warning), and maintain satisfactory and continuous progress toward the degree objective.
 Each applicant is reviewed based on academic performance, application essays, and potential matches with donor award criteria.
 The scholarship amount varies.
-Detailed information is available online
+Detailed information is available online.